-John Prados is a Senior Fellow at the National Security Archive.
-The Archive is an independent research institute that filed the original Freedom of Information Act request for the "family jewels" fifteen years ago.
+John Prados is a senior fellow at the National Security Archive.
+The Archive is an independent research institute that filed the original Freedom of Information Act request for the "family jewels" 15 years ago.
 John Prados joins us from Washington, D.C.
 Welcome to Democracy Now!

 JOHN PRADOS: Thank you.
 Pleasure to be here.

 AMY GOODMAN: John, why don’t you start off by explaining how you ended up applying for these under the Freedom of Information Act, how you came to have these delivered by CIA agents yesterday in your offices?

 JOHN PRADOS: Well, the existence of the "family jewels" has been known since the 1970s, when they figured in the whole series of investigations of the Central Intelligence Agency that was carried out by Congress and by a presidential commission headed by Vice President Nelson Rockefeller.
 It had long been an idea to go and file a Freedom of Information Act request for these documents, and other people had done so in the past, and, indeed, I’m sure, aside from ours, there probably were other FOIA requests for those documents on the books.
 But our request from 1992 happened to be the oldest existing FOIA request that the CIA had not serviced, and so we were next on the list, I guess, and the agency decided it would release these documents now.

 AMY GOODMAN: So explain how these documents were compiled; the former CIA Director Schlesinger, why he called for these documents to be written.